Why Lambay Island?

 Single Malt Whiskey:

 Malt Whiskey is made from natural raw materials, 100% malted barley, water, and yeast- it has a dry biscuit mouthfeel.
 The term “Single” as stated for the Single Pot Still Whiskey and the Single Malt Whiskey implies that all the whiskey in the product is distilled totally on the site of a single distillery and comes from one of these two varieties.
 Lambay Single Malt is a Single Malt whiskey.
-Lambay Malt Whiskey is a blend of single malt whiskeys.
+Lambay Malt Whiskey is a blend of at least three single malt whiskeys.

 What is Grain Whiskey?